mcleonard/sampyl/docs/index.rst

 Release v\ |version|

 Sampyl is a Python library implementing Markov Chain Monte Carlo (MCMC) samplers in Python.
-It's designed for use in Bayesian parameter estimation.
-Currently, only the samplers are implemented, but we plan on providing common distributions to aid in creating Bayesian models.
+It's designed for use in Bayesian parameter estimation and provides a collection of distribution log-likelihoods for use in constructing models.

 Our goal with Sampyl is allow users to define models completely with Python and common packages like Numpy.
-Other MCMC packages require learning new syntax and semantics while all that is really needed is a function that calculates log P(X) for the sampling distribution.
+Other MCMC packages require learning new syntax and semantics while all that is really needed is a function that calculates :math:`\log{P(X)}` for the sampling distribution.

 Sampyl allows the user to define a model any way they want, all that is required